St. Albans, Vermont

 PLEASE NOTE: Routine outpatient blood draws are not being performed in Georgia at this time.

-Find yourself using Urgent Care often?
-Still haven’t had time to establish a Primary Care Provider?
+Your Primary Care Provider or Pediatrician is your go-to provider for anything non-life threatening.
 By joining a primary care office you will have a team dedicated to your health.
 Generally, there is a lower co-pay for primary care visits and an ongoing provider-patient relationship leads to better care.
-Plus, time sensitive visits are available for more pressing concerns.
-We believe receiving the right care in the right place can help save you both time and money, and lead to a healthier community.
+Plus, time-sensitive visits are available for more pressing concerns.

 • Heart attack or stroke